-A Brief History Of L.A.'s Indigenous Tongva People
+A Brief History Of LA's Indigenous Tongva People

-Los Angeles recently voted to replace Columbus Day with Indigenous Peoples Day, joining several other cities around the country in an attempt to honor the people on whose land the United States built its empire.
+Los Angeles voted in 2017 to replace Columbus Day with Indigenous Peoples Day, joining several other cities around the country in an attempt to honor the people on whose land the United States built its empire.
 The story of L.A.’s birth often goes back to the first pueblo in the area, which became the official Los Angeles settlement in 1781 (as either El Pueblo de Nuestra Senora de los Angeles or El Pueblo de Nuestra Senora la Reyna de los Angeles—historians remain unsure), but the pueblo didn’t arrive in a vaccuum.
 Settlers didn’t find themselves on empty soil prior to their claim on the area.
 Whose lives did they upend?

 California was home to thousands of people before Spanish settlers arrived—around 350,000 across the whole state—and the Los Angeles Basin in particular was home to the Gabrieliño-Tongva people.
 The movements of the Tongva peoples set the stage for what would eventually become Los Angeles.
 Their footpath through the Sepulveda Basin was the original 405 freeway.
 The L.A.
 State Historic Park was formerly a fertile basin within a mile of Yaanga, the Tongva people’s largest known village in the area.
 The Hahamog'na, a band of the Tongva peoples, settled along the Arroyo Seco river, which now comprises Northeast Los Angeles.